 His recordings include the complete Beethoven sonatas, Haydn, Schumann, Liszt, Rachmaninov, Ravel, Poulenc and music by the late Astronomer Sir Patrick Moore.
 Neil has appeared on radio and TV playing live on BBC Radio 3 and 4.

-His compositions include a Requiem and his songs set to poems by the Bronte sisters were recently performed at St James’s.
+His compositions include a Requiem, concertos for violin and piano and sonatas for piano.
+His songs set to poems by the Bronte sisters were recently performed at St James’s.
 Last year he played unfinished Schubert Sonatas (completed by Crossland) in Singapore giving masterclasses there and at the Royal College, London.

-Steve Law is a composer and pianist from Ruislip.
+Steve Law is a composer and pianist from originally from Ruislip and now living in East Sussex.
 He studied music at Bristol University, receiving a Masters for his jazz opera ‘Heaven on Earth’ which was described as ‘a significant contribution to the genre’.
 Steve is a published arranger of Dudley Moore’s music with Faber and his arrangements of piano and orchestral music for musicians such as Jack Gibbons, Rena Fruchter the late BBC Broadcaster Geoffrey Stern have been performed in the UK and United States.

 Musicweb International described his first CD of piano music as ‘kaleidoscopically varied works……engagement with melody, impressionistic atmosphere, jazzy syncopation….slowly burning passion’.